13o-bbr-bbq/Broken_FaceRecognition/README.md

  <img src="./img/auth_sample.jpg" width="400">

  * This system is **vulnerable against adversarial example**.
- * By using this system you can attempt **adversarial example similar real face recognition**.
+ * By using this system, you can attempt **adversarial examples just like real face recognition systems**.
  * You can **develop face recognition system only you**.

 ## Installation